dtcooper/python-dispmanx/docs/index.md

 Hello and welcome to the documentation for Python DispmanX, a pure Python[^1] library for interacting with the Raspberry Pi's low-level video API.
 My hope is that you find it useful for creating all sorts of different apps, widgets, and graphical overlays for your Pi.
-I hope you have as much using it as I did writing it!
+I hope you have as much fun using it as I did writing it!

 ## Quickstart